kristinemlarson/gnssrefl/docs/gnssir.md

 If you happen to have the Cartesian coordinates (in meters), you can set <code>-xyz True</code> and input those instead of lat, long, and height.

-If you are using a site that is in the UNR database, as of 2021/10/26 you can set a flag to use it instead of typing in lat, long, ht values:
+If you are using a site that is in the UNR database, as of 2021/10/26 you can set the a priori values to zeros:

-<CODE>make_json_input p101 0 0 0 -query_unr True </CODE>
+<CODE>make_json_input p101 0 0 0 </CODE>

 <code>gnssir</code> will use defaults for other parameters if you do not provide them.
 Those defaults
 tell the code an azimuth and elevation angle mask (i.e. which directions you want